Partial Identification in Matching Models for the Marriage Market: Literature review

-Other papers adopt the Multinomial Logit 1to1TU model to measure the effect on marital choices of exogenous events, changing the distribution of individual characteristics on each side of the market, such as the famine in China between 1958 and 1961 (\hyperlink{Brandt}{Brandt, Siow, and Carl, 2016}).

-The Multinomial Logit 1to1TU model is often incorporated into bigger structural models.
-Examples of these include collective household models with marriage and labor supply (\hyperlink{Choo2}{Choo and Seitz, 2013}); life cycle models of education, marriage, labor supply, and consumption (\hyperlink{Chiappori6}{Chiappori, Costa-Dias, and Meghir, 2018}); collective household models with marriage, labor supply, home production choices, and joint taxation (\hyperlink{Gayle}{Gayle and Shephard, 2019}\footnote{\hyperlink{Gayle}{Gayle and Shephard (2019)} allow for imperfectly transferable utilities.}); and collective household models with marriage, fertility decisions, and child socialisation choices (\hyperlink{Bisin}{Bisin and Tura, 2020}). \hyperlink{Mourifie}{Mourifi\'e and Siow (2020)} extend the Multinomial Logit 1to1TU model to allow for peer effects and cohabitation.
+The Logit 1to1TU model is often incorporated into bigger structural models.
+Examples of these include collective household models with marriage and labour supply (\hyperlink{Choo2}{Choo and Seitz, 2013}); life cycle models of education, marriage, labour supply, and consumption (\hyperlink{Chiappori6}{Chiappori, Costa-Dias, and Meghir, 2018}); collective household models with marriage, labour supply, home production choices, and joint taxation (\hyperlink{Gayle}{Gayle and Shephard, 2019}\footnote{\hyperlink{Gayle}{Gayle and Shephard (2019)} allow for imperfectly transferable utilities.}); collective household models with marriage, fertility decisions, and child socialisation choices (\hyperlink{Bisin}{Bisin and Tura, 2020}). \hyperlink{Mourifie}{Mourifi\'e and Siow (2021)} extend the Logit 1to1TU model to allow for peer effects and cohabitation.

-Note that, in all the papers cited above, the essence of the identification arguments pertaining to marital choices exploits data on one large market.

-\paragraph{Econometrics of the 1to1TU model} \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)} investigate identification in the 1to1TU model when one dispenses with the Multinomial Logit structure of \hyperlink{Choo_Siow}{Choo and Siow (2006)}.
-They show that the 1to1TU model is {\it just} identified (and, thus, the systematic match surplus is {\it point} identified) with data on {\it one large} market under the assumption that the taste shock distribution is {\it fully} known by the analyst.
-They also provide closed form expressions for the systematic match surplus in the case of some parametric distributional families.
-Their findings can allow one to introduce correlation among the taste shocks and conditional heteroskedasticity.
-However, fully knowing the taste shock distribution requires either such distribution to be parameter-free, or the analyst to fix the value of each parameter entering it, which can be ad hoc and restrictive.
+\hyperlink{Galichon_Salanie}{GS} investigates the identification of the 1to1TU model when one dispenses with the Logit assumption.
+Under the assumption that the taste shock distribution is {fully} known by the analyst, they show that the 1to1TU model is {just} identified (and, thus, the systematic match surplus is {point} identified) with data on {one large} market.
+They also provide closed-form expressions of the systematic match surplus for some parametric distributional families.